CurioWire

 Quick Summary

-• What: Christopher Tapp was wrongfully convicted for the murder of Angie Dodge but was exonerated in 2019 after about two decades, aided by genetic genealogy.
+• What: Christopher Tapp was convicted in the 1996 murder of Angie Dodge, later released in 2017, and officially exonerated in 2019 after DNA-based investigation pointed to another suspect.

 Did You Know?